monty930/mimuw-wpf-tasks/README.md

-# mimuw-wpf-tasks
+# mimuw wpf tasks
+University of Warsaw
- introduction to functional programming - projects and assignments
+Introduction to functional programming - projects and assignments Tasks 1, 2, 4, 5